udtren/krita-story-editor/README.md

 <img src="images/story_editor2.png" alt="story_editor2" width="300">

-Each document's thumbnail will be displayed at the left.
-You can right click the thumbnail to activate or close the opened document.
+Each document's thumbnail is displayed on the left.
+Right-click a thumbnail to activate or close the opened document.

-The Activate button can not make krita auto change its active view to the target document, hence what this action do is add a new view of the selected document.
-This will not affect the text display in the story editor because no matter the number of views, the number of opened document is unchanged.
+Note: The Activate button creates a new view of the selected document in Krita rather than switching to an existing view.
+This doesn't affect the text display in the Story Editor, as the number of opened documents remains unchanged regardless of the number of views.

 **Text Edit Box:**